 - Experience with microservices and event-driven systems (useful but not required)

 - Understand the risks and limitations of event-driven choreographies and the place for orchestration (within services)

 - Learn how to better judge the balance between orchestration and choreography for your own projects

 Bernd Rücker is a cofounder and developer advocate at Camunda, an open source software company reinventing workflow automation, where he focuses on new workflow automation paradigms that fit into modern architectures around distributed systems, microservices, domain-driven design, event-driven architecture, and reactive systems.
-Bernd has helped automate highly scalable core workflows at global companies including T-Mobile, Lufthansa, and Zalando and has contributed to various open source workflow engines.
+Previously, Bernd has helped automate highly scalable core workflows at global companies including T-Mobile, Lufthansa, and Zalando and has contributed to various open source workflow engines.
 He coauthored Real-Life BPMN, a popular book about workflow modeling and automation, writes for various magazines, and regularly speaks at conferences.

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences